DrYenyen/How-to-region-change-remarry-and-or-merge-Games-Updates-and-DLC/README.md

 Choose a file that has previously had work done to make it compatible with lower firmware and backup the *backport* data.
 It will be turned into a .zip archive file.

 4. PS4 Rebuild PKG - Backport
-This will let you build the data from 3. along with the base game and update and create a Backport UPDATE(base game will still need to be installed or merged via option 2.
-Merge Game + Update
+This will let you build the data from *3.
+Backup Backported Files* along with the base game and update and create a Backport UPDATE pkg (the base game will still need to be installed or merged via option 2.
+Merge Game + Update)

 5. Merge Game + Update + Backport
-Use this option to manually create your own lower firmware AIO backported game using the base game a update and the backport data created from 3. and 4. which allows it to work on lower firmware.
+Use this option to manually create your own lower firmware AIO backported game using the base game a update and the backport data created from  *3.
+Backup Backported Files* which  allows it to work on lower firmware.

+This is basically option 2 and 3 in one process

 6. Fix Game Info
 Unsure. :/ try it and find out :)